lukefraenza/rxjs-lunch-n-learn/slides/slides.md

 Next, we'll go over the main, basic types in RxJS.
 You know, the things we're going to work with.

 --
-3. In our codebase
+3. Pull vs. Push

 ???
+Then, we'll talk about the concepts of pull vs push when it comes to collections and data

+--
+4. In our codebase

+???
 After that, I'll show you the two most common ways RxJS is currently used in our codebase

 --
-4. Exercises
+5. Exercises

 ???
 We'll follow that up by playing with some reactive code